-Participants in the program will receive a food and transportation stipend.
+Participants in the program will receive a living expense stipend.

-- We are attempting a hybrid program towards the end of the internship, which will require travel and to reside at St. Paul, Minnesota during a portion of the fellowship.
+- We are attempting a hybrid program, which will require travel and to St. Paul, Minnesota during a portion of the fellowship.
 As such, we are requesting flexibility from participants.

 - Complete all necessary coursework.

-- Participate in paid internship at MNHS, as well as travel to other historic sites during the duration of the fellowship.
+- Participate in paid remote internship through MNHS, as well as travel to historic sites during the in-person portion of the fellowship.
 (The internship will begin as a virtual internship and travel to historic sites will continue only if we are able to convene in St. Paul).

 The following materials must be submitted (mailed, emailed, or dropped off) on or before the posted deadline.